How to protect the home from fire & carbon monoxide

 Carbon Monoxide (CO) is a colourless, tasteless and odourless gas that can cause harmful and potentially fatal effects.

 Carbon monoxide is produced by the incomplete burning of fossil fuels, such as gas.
 This can occur in inadequately maintained or badly fitted domestic heating appliances, such as boilers and gas fires.
 If your flue or chimney is blocked, CO will be unable to escape your home if produced, allowing a dangerous concentration to quickly build up.

-If carbon monoxide escapes into your home it will cause symptoms that include headaches, breathlessness, drowsiness, vomiting, chest pains, dizziness, vision problems and eventually collapse and loss of consciousness.
+If carbon monoxide escapes into your home it will cause symptoms that include headaches, breathlessness, drowsiness, vomiting, chest pains, dizziness and vision problems.
+Eventually resulting in collapse and loss of consciousness.
 These symptoms can easily be confused with, or misdiagnosed as, flu, fatigue or food poisoning.
 Be aware of the symptoms and be prepared to react if you recognise them in yourself or others.

 Reducing the risk